constellation-system/constellation-streams/CONTRIBUTING.md

 # Constellation Contribution Guide

-Contributions should be made in the form of merge requests on the primary Git hosting platform against the `devel` branch or an active feature-development branch.
-All commits to the working branch in a merge request *must* be cryptographically signed by the author using the PGP signature feature.
-Contributions should never be made directly to these branches.
+Contributions should be made in the form of merge requests against the `devel` branch or an active `project/*` branch as appropriate.
+All commits to *any* branch in this repository must be cryptographically signed by the author using the PGP signature feature.
+Contributions cannot generally be made directly to `devel` or any `project/*` branch.
+These policies are enforced through branch protection rules.

+## Authorship Requirements

 Contributions *must* be written entirely by a human, or with the assistance of one of the following types of programs: